paramrathour/blog/pages/_posts/2026-02-23-home-screen.md

 ### [HiPER Calc Pro]({{ page.url_playstore_id }}=cz.hipercalc.pro)<sup>†</sup> <i class="fa-fw fas fa-square-root-variable"></i>
 Hands down the best scientific calculator.
 It had loads of mathematical functions but what really impressed my JEE-conditioned brain was the clean expression mode and the fact that it could compute many integrals.
 And unlike All-In-One, it could originally calculate $$1000!$$ digit-by-digit!
 Buuut, just like All-In-One, they later cut down the precision to just $$100$$ digits.
-Still more than enough for normal use (and let's not forget the exponent precision can go up to billions, implying that the app can represent $$10^{10^{10}-1}$$, which is crazy), but I still wonder why they nerfed it.
+Still more than enough for normal use (and let's not forget the exponent precision can go up to billions, implying that the app can represent $$10^{10^{10}-1}$$, which is crazy), but I still wonder why all these calculator apps kept nerfing themselves.

 > Initially, the app had a few themes and the expression mode was locked for paid members.
 After my immature rant, the developers did something beautiful: they let users choose between a fully ad-free but slightly restricted version, or a fully functional version with ads.
 That's the kind of choice consumers rarely get anymore.
 And, so I had to buy their paid version to support them.
 {: .prompt-tip}